There were over 5.5 million homes sold during 2017 in the United States.

 Do real estate agents need a website?
-If you want to get more real estate buyer and sell leads, then the answer is yes.
+If you want to get more real estate buyer and seller leads, then the answer is yes.

 You might be listed on local directories, but nothing beats having your own site that prospects can contact you through.

 It also allows you to show off your expertise with a portfolio, blog posts, case studies, and more.

 Making a website isn’t as difficult as you think, either.
 It should be at the heart and soul of your real estate marketing plan.